raystack/siren/docs/docs/guides/alert_history.md

 labels and annotations c in the templates) above snippet.

 Siren POST `/history` API will parse the above payload and store in the database, which you can fetch via the GET APIs with proper filters of startTime, endTime.
-See the [swagger](../../api/handlers/swagger.yaml) file for more details.